CSC207-2022F-UofT/course-project-exam-centre/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Next Steps
-TODO: Address code smells and identify refactoring techniques
+TODO: Address code smells and identify potential refactoring techniques/design patterns

 <p align="right">(<a href="#readme-top">back to top</a>)</p>